Time to Send Out 1099s: What to Know

 One of the smartest procedures a business owner can implement is to request a W-9 from any vendor you expect to pay more than $600 before you pay them.
 Using this as a normal business practice will give you the vendor's mailing information and Tax ID number, and it'll also require that the vendor indicate whether they are a corporation or not (saving you the headache of sending them a 1099 next year).
 You can download a W-9 here.

-Also, if you hire a non-U.S. citizen who performs any work inside the United States, you would need to file the 1099.
-It is your responsibility to verify that the worker is indeed a non-U.S. citizen, and performed all work outside the United States.
-For that purpose, in the future you might want to have that foreign worker fill out, sign and return to you Form W-8BEN.
+If you hire a non-U.S. citizen who performs any work inside the United States, you'll need to file a 1099.
+It is your responsibility to verify that the worker is indeed a non-U.S. citizen and performed all work outside the United States.
+For that purpose, in the future you might want to have that foreign worker fill out, sign and return Form W-8BEN.

-Moving forward in 2014, make sure to get a Form W-9 from all your vendors before they can get paid.
+Even if you miss the first 1099 deadline of January 31, contact your CPA and make sure to finish up the process as soon as possible.
+If you can show reasonable cause for your delay, it could save you major penalties that could arise from not filing the forms on time.
+Moving forward, make sure to get a Form W-9 from all your vendors before sending out payments.
 This will save you a lot of headaches next January so you don't have to track down their mailing addresses or EINs.

-If there is any good news, most accountants will provide this service affordably and efficiently for you during the month of January so you can stay focused on your New Year's Resolutions and making money rather than filling out paperwork.
+The good news: Most accountants will provide this service affordably and efficiently for you during the month of January so you can stay focused on your New Year's resolutions and making money rather than filling out paperwork.